Angular momentum - mass relation for dark matter haloes: RESULTS

 From Figure \ref{f09}, we can see that filament and sheet haloes have a larger $\alpha$ in the linear regime.
 This is due to the deviation of the power index from $5/3$ in the underlying $I-M$ relation (Table \ref{t04}).
 Cluster haloes experience more nonlinear effects and their protohaloes usually have more complicated and non-similar shapes.
 Their $I-M$ relation deviates more from a power index of $5/3$, which leads to a larger deviation of $\alpha$ from $7/6-n_\mathrm{eff}/6$ for their $J-M$ relation.

 In addition, filament and sheet haloes' $J-M$ relations become stable earlier than cluster haloes.
 For example, the filament haloes' $\alpha$ stabilizes to a value near $5/3$ at $a\approx 0.7$, while the $\alpha-a$ curve for cluster haloes reaches a plateau at $a\approx 0.9$.
 A similar behaviour can be observed for $\log \beta$.
-This is due to the fact that filament and sheet haloes are located in a relatively low density regions, experience less nonlinear effects, and enter the equilibrium regime earlier.
+This is due to the fact that filament and sheet haloes tend to locate in relatively low density regions \citep[see e.g.][]{hahn2007}, experience less nonlinear effects, and enter the equilibrium regime earlier.
+But still haloes of each classified type can span a wide range of densities, and this is likely the cause for the large scatters of sheet haloes, which have relatively small number, in Figure \ref{f09}.
+Note that we only study the case of $\lambda_\mathrm{th}=0$ here.
+A different $\lambda_\mathrm{th}$ can lead to different fractions of classified types, as shown by \citet[]{forero2009}.

+The environmental dependences of $J-M$ relations in the AS-QCDM and scale-free models are qualitatively similar to the $\Lambda$CDM case.

 Thus, by dividing the haloes into different environments, we can see clearly how the nonlinear effects affect the $J-M$ relation.
 We have also shown that the differences of $J-M$ relations in different environments can be explained using the three-regime scheme.